-In the early ’60s, Miller acted as an advisor for The Carroll News.
+In the early ’60s, Miller acted as an adviser for The Carroll News.
 At first, everything that was published was approved by Miller.
 Eventually, he allowed students more control.

 “That just wasn’t the real world,” he says.
 “I pulled back and relied on the men and women who were the editors to take the responsibility for what they said rather than having me read and approve everything.”

-With world events such as the Vietnam War and Kent State shootings, Miller’s students knew how to shape the news.
+With world events such as the Vietnam War and Kent State shootings, Miller’s students knew how to present the news.